 Grady Memorial Hospital

-Fellows will staff the Emergency Radiology reading room with an ER faculty member.
-Fellows can expect traditional staff readouts, independent interpretations and resident supervision.
-Fellows will encounter emergent radiographic, ultrasonographic and cross-sectional imaging at the state’s largest and busiest trauma center.
+Fellows will staff the Emergency and Trauma Imaging (ETI) reading room with an ETI faculty member.
+Fellows can expect traditional staff readouts at Grady Memorial Hospital.
+Fellows will encounter emergent radiographic and cross-sectional imaging at the state’s largest and busiest trauma center.

 Emory University Hospital Midtown (EUHM)

-Fellows will staff the ER reading room at EUHM with the ability to interpret images throughout the EHC enterprise.
-Via the PACS, the ER Division provides support for Emory University Hospital (EUH), Wesley Woods (WW), Emory Johns Creek Hospital (EJCH), Emory University Orthopaedics and Spine Hospital (EUOSH) and EUHM.
-Via teleradiolgy, Louis Smith and Clinch Memorial hospitals are supported.
+Fellows will staff the Emergency and Trauma Imaging (ETI) reading room at EUHM with the ability to interpret images throughout the EHC enterprise.
+Via the PACS, the ETI Division provides support for Emory University Hospital (EUH), Emory University Hospital Midtown (EUHM), Emory Johns Creek Hospital (EJCH), Emory Saint Joseph's Hospital (ESJH), and Emory University Orthopaedics and Spine Hospital (EUOSH).

 Fellows will spend half their clinical time at GMH.
 The remaining clinical time will be spent at EUHM.

-Fellows are offered four weeks of non-clinical/elective time.
+Fellows are offered four weeks of elective time.
+Additional elective time can be obtained following discussion with the Program Director.

 Applicants must have completed or be scheduled to complete an ACGME (American) or RCPSC (Canadian) accredited diagnostic radiology residency prior to their desired start date.
 Qualified applicants must hold an MD degree and meet requirements for medical licensure in the State of Georgia.